Shinto origins of sumo

 The Shinto origins of sumo can easily be traced back through the centuries and many current sumo rituals are directly handed down from Shinto rituals.
 The Shinto religion has historically been used as a means to express Japanese nationalism and ethnic identity, especially prior to the end of World War II.
 In its association with Shinto, sumo has also been seen as a bulwark of Japanese tradition.

 Sumo can be traced back to ancient Shinto rituals to ensure a bountiful harvest and honor the spirits known as kami.
-In modern times, the canopy over the sumo ring, called the dohyō is reminiscent of a Shinto shrine, the officiator is dressed in garb very similar to that of a Shinto priest, and the throwing of salt before a bout is believed to purify the ring.
+In modern times, the canopy over the sumo ring, called the dohyō, is reminiscent of a Shinto shrine, the officiator is dressed in garb very similar to that of a Shinto priest, and the throwing of salt before a bout is believed to purify the ring.

 Prior to becoming a professional sport in the Tokugawa period, sumo was originally performed on the grounds of a shrine or temple.
 The present dohyō, which is still considered sacred, is in honor of the days when matches were held on the sacred grounds of shrines and temples.
 The roof over the dohyō called yakata originally represented the sky for the purpose of emphasizing the sacred nature of dohyō, which symbolizes the earth.
 On the day before the beginning of each tournament, the dohyō-matsuri, a ring-blessing ceremony, is performed by sumo officials called gyōji.
-They are the referees on the dohyō, who judge each sumo match.
+They are the referees on the dohyō who judge each sumo match.
 Their elaborate, colorful costumes are based on ceremonial court robes of the Heian period (AD 794 – 1185).
 Also their black hats are exact copies of the hats worn by Shinto priests depicted in various Heian art.
-Dressed in the white robes of a Shinto priest gyōji purify and bless the dohyō in a solemn ceremony during which salt, kelp, dried squid and chestnuts are buried in the center of the dohyō.
-Observing officials and invited guests drink sake, Japanese traditional alcoholic drink as it is offered to each one in turn.
-The remaining sake is poured over the straw boundary of the dohyō, as an offering to the gods.
-Shinto ritual still continues to pervade every aspect of sumo.
-Before a tournament, two of the sumo officiators known as gyōji functioning as Shinto priests enact a ritual to consecrate the newly constructed dohyō.
+Dressed in the white robes of a Shinto priest, gyōji purify and bless the dohyō in a solemn ceremony during which salt, kelp, dried squid and chestnuts are buried in the center of the dohyō.
+Observing officials and invited guests drink sake, a traditional Japanese alcoholic drink, as it is offered to each one in turn.
+The remaining sake is poured over the straw boundary of the dohyō as an offering to the gods.
+Shinto ritual continues to pervade every aspect of sumo.
+Before a tournament, two gyōji functioning as Shinto priests enact a ritual to consecrate the newly constructed dohyō.